nompelis/INxalloc/README.md

 size of the allocated block.
 Keeping track of its size is what allows for accurately keeping track of memory during deallocations.

+Should keeping track total memory is the only need for this API, a set of functions "inyalloc( size_t ), inyfree( void* ), and inyalloc_Report()" have been added.

 TO BE CONTINUED...

 IN 2020/04/23

 IN 2020/04/30

+IN 2020/05/01